GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Method

-As illustrated in Figure~\ref{fig:method}, for multiple rewrites $\{\tilde{q}_k\}_{k=1}^K$ generated from a single query $q$, those rewrites that better capture retrieval-relevant semantic details achieve higher ranking rewards.
-These true relevance encourage the model to update its rewriting policy toward improving retrieval performance.
-Moreover, Eq.~\ref{eq:rank-reward} linearly maps rankings to rewards, directly reflecting changes in ranking through relative position.
-A detailed derivation is provided in the Appendix.
+As illustrated in Figure~\ref{fig:method}, for a set of candidate rewrites $\{\tilde{q}_k\}_{k=1}^K$ sampled from the policy, those that successfully capture retrieval-essential semantic details yield superior rankings and, consequently, higher rewards.
+These informative signals reinforce the model to refine its policy toward generating rewrites that prioritize retrieval-centric alignment.
+Moreover, the linear mapping in Eq.~\ref{eq:rank-reward} ensures that the reward is sensitive to every incremental change in ranking across the candidate space.
+A detailed derivation and analysis of the reward distribution are provided in Appendix~\ref{sec:reward}.

-\paragraph{Comparison with similarity-based rewards.} Similarity scores provide the most direct measure of the relationship between a query and the target image.
-However, a higher similarity score does not necessarily correspond to a higher ranking.
-For example, generic tokens such as ``real-world'' or ``environment'' can increase the similarity not only to the target image but also to many other real-world images.
-As a result, under the similarity-based reward
+\paragraph{Comparison with Similarity-Based Rewards.} While similarity scores offer a straightforward metric for query-target proximity, monotonic increases in similarity do not inherently translate to improved retrieval rankings.
+For instance, the inclusion of non-discriminative tokens—such as ``real-world'' or ``environment''—can boost absolute similarity scores for the target image while simultaneously increasing similarity with numerous irrelevant candidates.
+Consequently, under the similarity-based reward

-the trained LLM often suffers from \emph{score inflation}: nearly all candidates are assigned unexpectedly high scores regardless of their true relevance.
-In practice, the model can exploit this by injecting high-frequency but weakly discriminative tokens, which increase semantic relation without improving visual separability.
-Consequently, the model receives positive rewards, yet these signals do not guide it toward the correct optimization direction.
+the finetuned LLM often suffers from \textbf{score inflation}, where nearly all candidates are assigned indiscriminately high scores regardless of their true relevance.
+In practice, the model exploits this by injecting high-frequency but low-specificity tokens that increase semantic overlap without enhancing discriminative power.
+Although the model receives positive reinforcement, these signals fail to steer the optimization toward an effective retrieval-aware trajectory.

-\paragraph{Direct effect on optimization.} After within-group relative advantage computation, the effective driving signal is the \emph{ranking difference} rather than the raw score gap.
-This guides the policy to generate rewrites that deliver genuine improvements in ranking order, rather than simply inflating similarity scores.
+\paragraph{Direct Effect on Optimization.} By computing relative advantages within each group, the primary optimization signal shifts from absolute score gaps to \textbf{relative ranking dynamics}.
+This mechanism ensures that the driving force behind policy updates is the relative improvement in ranking order rather than absolute similarity.
+Consequently, GRAPE guides the LLM to generate rewrites that promote genuine retrieval performance, effectively mitigating the degenerate behavior associated with similarity-driven score inflation.